 And then it dawned on me: another strong reason patients end up up playing basketball with their trash cans using bottles of Synthroid, Levoxyl, Levothroxine or Eltroxin, and being replaced with a working desiccated thyroid or T4/T3, or T3.

-In other words, continued hypothyroidism (which being on T4-only meds has seemed to do to patients who report continued symptoms) and undiagnosed hypothyroidism (because of the inadequacy of the TSH lab test) can potentially promote the development of nonalcoholic steatohepatitis, a more severe Fatty Liver disease, if these articles are right.
+In other words, continued hypothyroidism (which being on T4-only meds has seemed to do to patients who report continued symptoms) and undiagnosed hypothyroidism (because of the inadequacy of the TSH lab test) can ‘potentially’ promote the development of nonalcoholic steatohepatitis, a more severe Fatty Liver disease, if these articles are right.
 The next progression is liver cancer, aka hepatocellular carcinoma (HCC).